-Stone-lined ditch at Fort Sill, representative forest lands that now serve as training of CCC infrastructure projects at many example in Montana and Washington.
+Stone-lined ditch at Fort Sill, representative of CCC infrastructure projects at many

-CCC RESOURCES
+TCCC RESOURCES

 The training and deployment camps on the military installations serve as the primary association between the military and CCC.
 These camps were constructed as temporary sites, usually with tents or wood frame barracks housing the enrollees.
 Initially, most CCC projects involved forestry, the construction of recreational facilities, and soil erosion control.
-Because CCC enrollees were usually unskilled labor, they initially worked on simple projects, such as road grading, land clearing, and ditch diggling.
+Because CCC enrollees were usually unskilled labor, they initially worked on simple projects, such as road grading, land clearing, and ditch digging.
 On these projects, the enrollees learned skills they could apply to other projects once they were deployed elsewhere in the state.
 As defense needs increased, additional camps were established on military installations to perform work on site.
 Because of the temporary nature of the camps, few remnants of the CCC camps exist today on military installations.
 Some housed enlisted men during the World War II troop buildup but were demolished after the war.
 A few CCC work camps remain on former national forest lands that now serve as training grounds for National Guard troops, for example in Montana and Washington.